openrr/openrr-apps-arm/README.md

-# Robotics Arm Controller Application by OpenRR
+# Robotic Arm Controller Application by OpenRR

 ## Overview

-This project is to use a robotics arm using OpenRR without openrr-apps.
+This project is to use a robotic arm using OpenRR without openrr-apps.

 ## Usage